extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

   - Back‑compat: missing default export is tolerated in dev with a warning, but will be required in v3.
   - Returning a cleanup function is respected for back‑compat, but the wrapper provides its own unmount; returning cleanup is discouraged.
   - Side‑effect only defaults are supported; the wrapper detects and removes created nodes on unmount/HMR.
-  - Required for wrapper application: the loader only applies wrappers when a `export default` is present in the content script.
-This ensures we can target the correct function and avoid wrapping legacy files unintentionally.
+- Required for wrapper application: the loader applies wrappers when a `export default` is present in the content script, ensuring correct targeting and avoiding legacy files unintentionally.

 CSS handling and HMR: